The best sales to shop today: Dyson, Anker, Bed Threads and more | CNN Underscored

 Herman Miller Open Box Aeron Chair ($629.11, originally $979; ebay.com)

 The Aeron Chair by Herman Miller is not only incredibly aesthetically pleasing; it’s also comfortable for everyday use in your home office.
-But that level of quality usually comes with a steep price tag — until today.
-Currently, eBay is offering 35% off one of our top office chair picks when you buy an open-box item — that’s nearly $350 off.
+That level of quality usually comes with a steep price tag — but not today.
+Currently, eBay is offering 35% off one of our top office chair picks when you buy an open-box item.
+That’s nearly $350 off.
 Hurry over to the site if you want to take advantage of this offer — it’ll be gone before you know it.

 ——————————————————————————————————————————————————